DerAdmiral/hexvi/README.md

 # About hexvi

-hexvi is a simple heviewer to inspect files written in C.
+hexvi is a simple heviewer to inspect files
 Compatibility:
 -Linux
--macos (haven't had the opportunity to test it)
+-maybe macos (haven't had the opportunity to test it)

 ## Usage